jatuhurrra/VLURes/index.md

 *Figure 1: VLURes Task Overview*

 <div style="background-color:#ffe0f7; border-left: 5px solid #00cccc; padding: 1em; margin-bottom: 1em;">
-We envision generalist intelligent agents, such as robots, that accomplish several Vision-Language tasks.
+We envision a world comprising generalist intelligent agents, such as robots, that accomplish several Vision-Language tasks.
 </div>

 <!-- ++++++++++++++++ ++++++++ ++++++++  What We Built: The VLURes Benchmark  ++++++++ ++++++++ ++++++++ -->